 “Karl’s ambitions are substantial and he has the drive and energy to achieve them.
 It’s exciting to work with clients like Karl because we not only help with day to day tax and compliance, but become really involved in the innovations they lead.”

-Dr Mary, who connected Karl with Richard, agrees Karl’s work is incredibly fascinating and can’t wait to see its progression.
+Dr Mary, who connected Karl with the R&D specialist team, agrees Karl’s work is incredibly fascinating and can’t wait to see its progression.

 “We want all clients to be successful and we think Karl’s work is very meaningful.
-Richard has a PhD and is very experienced in R&D tax incentives, which helps ensure QGS is reclaiming all possible costs from investing in space food and the money can go back into facilitating more research.
+The RSM R&D tax team is very experienced in R&D tax incentives, which helps ensure QGS is reclaiming all possible costs from investing in space food and the money can go back into facilitating more research.